llvm/llvm-project/llvm/docs/LangRef.rst

 -------

 IFuncs, like as aliases, don't create any new data or func.
-They are just a new symbol that dynamic linker resolves at runtime by calling a resolver function.
+They are just a new symbol that is resolved at runtime by calling a resolver function.

-IFuncs have a name and a resolver that is a function called by dynamic linker that returns address of another function associated with the name.
+On ELF platforms, IFuncs are resolved by the dynamic linker at load time.
+On Mach-O platforms, they are lowered in terms of ``.symbol_resolver`` functions, which lazily resolve the callee the first time they are called.

 IFunc may have an optional :ref:`linkage type <linkage>` and an optional :ref:`visibility style <visibility>`.